-- A. Layoff shall be by order of the least senior Officer, computed as defined in Article 9.7. - B. Once the Employer identifies the position it intends to vacate, the following procedure applies: - 1.
-Correctional Officer III position: - a.
+- A. Layoff shall be by order of the least senior Bargaining Unit Member, computed as defined in Article 9.7. - B. Once the Employer identifies the position it intends to vacate, the following procedure applies: - 1.
+Correctional Officer IV position: - a.
 The C.O.
-III with the least layoff seniority in the organizational unit shall be designated for layoff. - b.
+IV with the least layoff seniority in the organizational unit shall be designated for layoff. - b.
 The designated C.O.
+IV may elect to displace the C.O.
+III with the least layoff seniority in the organizational unit provided that the C.O.
+IV has more layoff seniority than the C.O.
+III.
+If no filled C.O.
+III positions exist within the organizational unit or the C.O.
+IV lacks the qualifications to assume the least senior C.O.
+III position, the C.O.
+IV may elect to displace the least senior C.O.
+II under subsections (d) and (e) below. - c.
+The designated C.O.
 III may elect to displace the C.O.
 I/II with the least layoff seniority in the organizational unit provided that the C.O.
 III has more layoff seniority than the C.O.
-I/II. - c.
+I/II. - d.
 If the C.O.
-III displaces the least senior C.O.
+III or C.O.
+IV displaces the least senior C.O.
 I/II in the organizational unit and that C.O.
 I/II is an initial hire probationary employee, the C.O.
-I/II will be laid off. - d.
-If the C.O.
-III displaces the least senior C.O.
-I/II in the organizational unit and that C.O.
-I/II is a permanent employee, the C.O.
-I/II may displace the least senior C.O.
-I/II in the Department. - 2.
-Correctional Officer I/II position: - a.
-The least senior C.O.
-I/II in the organizational unit shall be designated for layoff. - b.
-If the designated C.O.
-I/II is an initial hire probationary employee, the designated C.O.
-I/II will be laid off. - c.
-If the designated C.O.
-I/II is a permanent employee, the C.O.
-I/II may displace the least senior C.O.
-I/II in the Department.
+I/II will be laid off.